Zomega/garnets/docs/constants.md

 *   **Albedo Values:**
     This category provides estimated albedo (reflectivity) values for different types of surfaces and conditions, such as `ICE_ALBEDO`, `WATER_ALBEDO`, and `CLOUD_ALBEDO`.
 Albedo is a key factor in calculating a planet's energy balance and surface temperature.

-### General Notes

-The `constants.py` file is quite extensive.
-The source code itself contains comments suggesting areas for future improvements, such as potential refactoring for better organization or clarification for specific constant values.

-For the exact numerical values and more specific context on each constant, users should refer directly to the `constants.py` source file.
-This documentation provides a high-level guide to understanding the role and organization of these constants within the simulation.